Université Euro Méditerranéenne de Fès

 2026-01-15

-The Euromed University of Fez (UEMF) is pleased to inform the public of The Doctoral
+The Euromed University of Fes (UEMF) is pleased to announce a public doctoral thesis defense.

 The thesis defense will take place on January 15, 2026, at 03:00 p.m. at UEMF